Paris corridor into the US

 Made in France is a luxury signal in Asia.
 It is a quality flag in America.

-Why Paris principals arrive here.
+Why Paris owners arrive here.

 The French business is real.
-The luxury house carries decades of brand equity and a wholesale and direct-to-consumer footprint that runs through Tokyo, Hong Kong, Dubai, Riyadh, and Shanghai with the heritage reading as a category.
+The luxury house carries decades of brand equity and a wholesale and direct-to-consumer footprint that runs through Tokyo, Hong Kong, Dubai, Riyadh, and Shanghai with the heritage evaluation as a category.
 The biotech operator has phase-three data and an EMA dossier built to European HTA standards.
 The defense firm sits inside a Thales, Dassault, Safran, MBDA, or Naval Group tier-one adjacency with a French and EU procurement track record.
 The fintech operator has scaled across France and the EU.
 The family office in the 7th, 8th, or 16th arrondissement is committed to a multi-cycle US allocation routed through a fiduciary architecture that mirrors Geneva and Monaco.
 A US wholesale channel opens, a US direct-to-consumer launch begins, a US Department of Defense procurement entry advances, a US FDA filing proceeds, a US payer engagement starts, or a portfolio company begins its American commercialisation.
 The first ninety days do not match the model.

 American buyers sort fast on three signals: category anchor, outcome claim, and US peer set.
 Paris materials lead with heritage, design, or intellectual frame and tend to omit the US category entirely.
 The work is to translate the French identity into a US-legible commercial position without removing what carries at home and across Asia and the Gulf.

 The American buyer is not asking for less heritage and not asking for less intellectual frame.
-They are asking for the US category, the US peer set, and the US-procurement risk architecture that sits underneath the Made in France stamp.
+They are asking for the US category, the US peer set, and the US-procurement risk answers that sits underneath the Made in France stamp.
 House view on Paris to US entry

 Verticals carried through the corridor.

 • Luxury and design houses.
 French luxury fashion, leather goods, jewellery, fragrance, watches, and design houses inside and around LVMH, Kering, Hermès, Chanel, and Dior, both family-controlled and publicly listed, entering US wholesale or US direct-to-consumer at scale.
-The home-market story carries as a luxury category in Asia and the Gulf and reads in the United States as a quality flag rather than as a US category claim.
+The home-market story carries as a luxury category in Asia and the Gulf and judges in the United States as a quality flag rather than as a US category claim.

 • Defense and dual-use technology.
 French defense, dual-use, and security technology firms inside and around Thales, Dassault Aviation, Safran tier-1, MBDA, and Naval Group adjacencies entering US Department of Defense procurement, US homeland security channels, and US federal civilian agencies.
-The four-filter US-procurement gate (US category, US peer set, US past-performance, US-procurement risk architecture) is the lead, with the French defense pedigree carrying as supporting proof.
+The four-filter US-procurement gate (US category, US peer set, US past-performance, US-procurement risk answers) is the lead, with the French defense pedigree carrying as supporting proof.

 • Fintech and financial technology.
 French fintech operators including Worldline-adjacent, Ledger, Younited, Qonto, and similar firms entering US institutional, US payer-acquirer, US enterprise, or US consumer channels.
-EU regulatory pedigree is translated into US category position the American buyer can read.
+EU regulatory pedigree is translated into US category position the American buyer can evaluate.

 • Agri-food, infrastructure, and energy transition.
 French agri-food and food technology firms, French infrastructure operators, and energy transition firms inside and around Veolia, Suez, EDF-adjacent, and Engie entering US municipal, US utility, US enterprise, and US federal channels.